vbc221/ei-prep-pub/study-guide.md

 Be able to explain and demonstrate the following values for the `display` property:

 * `inline`
+An inline element – for example, a, strong, em, or span – doesn't start on a new line and usually does not contain additional elements, but instead just contains text.
+You can't explicitly set the width, height, margin, or padding of an inline element; instead, its dimensions are determined by how much space its contents require. p {
+  max-width: 450px;
+}

 * `block`
+A block-level element has the opposite qualities.
+It gets displayed on a new line (and takes up the whole available line), may contain additional block-level or inline elements, and its height and width can be explicitly set.

+.inner-one {
+   height: 100px;
+   background-color: blue;
+}

+.inner-two {
+  width: 50%;
+  height: 100px;
+  background-color: green;
+}

 * `inline-block`
+An inline-block element displays inline like a span or a element, but you can give it an explicit width, height, margin, and padding.
+.inner {
+  height: 100px;
+  width: 25%;
+  display: inline-block;
+}

 ### Use the position property